Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 No mask upload.
 No per-row flags in the buffer.
 No GPU-side tracking.
 The `SyncStats` struct records ranges and bytes.
 Zero dirty rows means zero GPU writes.
 The coalescing pass produces at most one write per dirty segment.
 At 0.1% mutation on 100k rows, that is a handful of segments typically one or two.

-The generation buffer readback is the only path where data flows GPU-to-CPU. `queue.on_submitted_work_done` fires a callback when the GPU completes the submission.
-The callback marks the serial as complete. `BoundaryPhase::retire` polls completed serials, drains the deferred-retire queue, and writes new generation values into the host-side registry.
-The GPU-side generation buffer is updated by the next `write_buffer` call.
-No GPU-side buffer readback is needed the generation buffer write is purely CPUGPU, driven by the serial completion signal.
+No scene data ever flows GPU-to-CPU.
+The only thing crossing back is a signal, not a payload: `queue.on_submitted_work_done` fires a callback when the GPU finishes a submission, and the callback marks that serial complete. `BoundaryPhase::retire` polls the completed watermark, drains the deferred-retire queue, and writes the new generation values into the host-side registry and out to the device with an ordinary `write_buffer`.
+The generation buffer is written CPU-to-GPU only, gated on the completion signal.
+There is no map, no readback, no stall — which is why the retirement path costs nothing on the frame it runs.

 Bindless limits, indirect draw counts, and texture format support all differ across Vulkan, Metal, DX12, and WebGPU.
 SceneDB does not care about any of them.
 It produces one bind group layout, eight storage buffers, and a single `write_buffer` path for uploads.
 Cross-platform complexity lives in Helio.
 SceneDB's eight buffers are eight buffers on every backend.